course-dprep/team-project-spring-2025-team-9/README.md

 __Does the relationship differ when analyzing only restaurants compared to non-restaurant businesses?__

 ## Data
+### Data Source
 From the Yelp database, we have extracted the business, user, and review data sets to answer the research questions.
 - Yelp Database: [Link](https://business.yelp.com/data/resources/open-dataset/)

 To convert the JSON files to CSV format, follow these steps:
-- Download or copy the conversion script from: [Link](https://gist.github.com/srosh2000/b6f10b8ec9c7b318acb706a9189d0f68).
+- Download or copy the conversion script from: [Link](https://gist.github.com/srosh2000/b6f10b8ec9c7b318acb706a9189d0f68)
-- Save the script as ```sh json_to_csv_converter.py ``` in your working directory.
+- Save the script as ```sh json_to_csv_converter.py ``` in your working directory
 - Open your terminal and run the script using the command:
 ```sh
  python json_to_csv_converter.py yelp_academic_dataset.json
 ```
 _(Replace yelp_academic_dataset.json with the actual path to your JSON file.)_
 - The script will generate a CSV file with the same name as your JSON file, saved in the same directory.
-For example, yelp_academic_dataset.json will be converted into yelp_academic_dataset.csv.
+For example, yelp_academic_dataset.json will be converted into yelp_academic_dataset.csv

 To simplify the process above, we have created an R script that automatically downloads all the required data sets for this research project.
 You only need to copy and run the code, and it will download the necessary files into your working directory.
 However, installing the _googledrive_ and _tidyverse_ packages are crucial to efficiently manage large files and ensure seamless data integration within the R environment.
 - Link to R script: [Link](https://github.com/course-dprep/team-project-spring-2025-team-9/blob/main/data/download-data.R)